SooryaGeorge7/Dublin-Eats/README.md

 2. Files made ready for commit with command - git add "filename", or git add . to add all files
 3. For the commits the following command was run along with commit description - git commit -m "This is my commit etc"
 4. To move the changes to Github the following command was run - git push
-5. Alternatively files can be made ready for commit using the Source Control staging area in Gitpod
-6. Files were staged and a message describing the commit was made before committing and pushing it to GitHub
+5. Files were staged and a message describing the commit was made before committing and pushing it to GitHub

 ### **Cloning the GitHub Repository**